jhanke00/nextjs-product-site/docs/backend/index.md

 3- Creating `/login` and `/sign-up`

 Implemented these routes using JWT and Joi packages.
 I followed the same steps mentioned here and didn't use them directly in the service, because we don't want external dependencies linked with the source code.

+4- Middlewares
+Here's the corrected version of your text:

+Implemented middleware handlers.
+This handler allows users to send any middleware simultaneously for each route, providing more control over the routes and allowing them to have different authentications.